addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

      - tbd
      - tbd
    * - Elastic IPs
+     -
-     - $0.00 per hour per EIP that is associated to a running instance
+        + $0.00 per hour per EIP that is associated to a running instance
+        + $0.05 per hour per EIP that is NOT associated to a running instance
      - tbd
    * - Elastic IPs
      - $0.05 per hour per EIP that is NOT associated to a running instance